edwardwohaijun/file-transfer/README.md

 }
 ```

-And don't forget to add the following in http(or server or location) direction.
+And don't forget to add the following in http(or server or location) directive.
 By default, nginx only allow 1M file upload limit.
 ```
 client_max_body_size 5M;
 ```